MTawhid7/creative-catalyst-engine/WORKFLOW_GUIDE.md

-# The Creative Catalyst Engine: Professional Git Workflow Guide
+# The Definitive Git Workflow Guide

-Welcome to the official development workflow for this project.
+Welcome to the official development workflow for the Creative Catalyst Engine.
 This guide is the single source of truth for how we write, review, and submit code.
 Following these steps ensures our project history remains clean, our code stays stable, and our collaboration is efficient and safe.

 ### The Golden Rule: The Workshop vs. The Showroom